student-work-agu-gis2021/lesson4-functions-and-modules-umi-ao/README.md

 [![Work in Repl.it](https://classroom.github.com/assets/work-in-replit-14baed9a392b3a25080506f3b7b6d57f295ec2978f6f33ec97e36a161684cbe9.svg)](https://classroom.github.com/online_ide?assignment_repo_id=4658424&assignment_repo_type=AssignmentRepo)
 # Exercise 4 -

-YOUR NAME: (Please write your name here)
+YOUR NAME: Kaisei Chiba 千葉海青

-STUDENT NUMBER: (Please write your student number here)
+STUDENT NUMBER: 15719055

 The exercise for this week is meant to help you to understand functions and modules in Python.
 Below you have a series of problems in which you are asked to edit the python files and write the code necessary to produce the desired results.